 Sudden Cardiac Arrest (SCA) - Who's At Risk?

-- A previous heart attack: individuals who have had a heart attack are at greater risk of SCA — 75 percent of people who die of SCA show signs of a previous heart attack
+- A previous heart attack: The majority of people who die of SCA show signs of a previous heart attack

 - A family history of sudden death, heart failure, or massive heart attack